Kussie/Aetherfit/README.md

 **Requires:** [Penumbra](https://github.com/xivdev/Penumbra), [Glamourer](https://github.com/Ottermandias/Glamourer)

 Glamourer is a powerful tool for managing and applying designs to your characters in Final Fantasy XIV.
-Aetherfit aims to provide a more intuitive and user-friendly interface for selecting and applying designs, while still relying on Glamourer for the actual design data and application process and keeping it as the source of truth for all your designs.
+Aetherfit builds on top of it with a more intuitive, gallery-style frontend for browsing and applying those designs, while still relying on Glamourer for the actual design data and application process and keeping it as the source of truth for all your designs.

-Aetherfit is designed to be a lightweight and easy-to-use alternative to the default Glamourer interface, allowing you to quickly and easily find and apply designs to your character.
-Making it much easier to find the perfect design to suit any occasion.
+Aetherfit is meant to be a lightweight, easy-to-use alternative to the default Glamourer interface — making it much easier to quickly find and apply the perfect design for any occasion.

-It provides a quick and easy way to preview your designs with screenshots and images that can be added to your designs.
+It also provides a quick and easy way to preview your designs with screenshots and images that can be added to them.
 Screenshots can either be loaded from disk or taken directly in game.

+> **Tip:** this isn't required, but if your designs rely on mods through Penumbra, the ideal setup is to use mod associations with temporary settings on your Glamourer designs, rather than enabling everything all the time.
+That way the relevant mods are automatically turned on and off as you switch between designs.
+See [this guide](https://docs.google.com/document/d/1WxaNWRRTlm5o6KShM_so54yoD5RDPIpFg2UqSid71ek/edit?tab=t.nb010xi108ph#heading=h.o8utyg3da3rc) for a brief explanation of mod associations and temporary settings.

 It adds the following functionality:
 - Browse designs by tags